-- Introduction of a residency qualification of 24 months for CoLC applicants - Creation of a Transfer Band - Allowing households threatened with homelessness who accept an offer of private rented accommodation to keep their priority on the waiting list for Council accommodation - Allow couples to be considered for 2 bed flats if there is no demand from a household with a 2 bed need (subject to affordability) - Households with one child under the age of 12 months or who are pregnant may be offered a 1 bed property (subject to demand) - Households leaving named hostels within the City will be assessed in line with Homelessness Statutory Guidance - 4.5 The changes to procedures include: - Additional checks at application stage to ensure applicants are able to afford a tenancy and to signpost to other agencies as required - An application will not be made live until an applicant provides all proofs and if these are not returned within 28 days the application will be cancelled - Clarification regarding preference offered to forces and ex-forces personal (not subject to residency criteria as per statutory guidance) - 4.6 Any applicant currently registered who does not meet the residency qualification will have their application reviewed and provided with advice and assistance on all housing options available.
+- Introduction of a residency qualification of 24 months for CoLC applicants - Creation of a Transfer Band - Allowing households threatened with homelessness who accept an offer of private rented accommodation to keep their priority on the waiting list for Council accommodation - Allow couples to be considered for 2 bed flats if there is no demand from a household with a 2 bed need (subject to affordability) - Households with one child under the age of 12 months or who are pregnant may be offered a 1 bed property (subject to demand) - Households leaving named hostels within the City will be assessed in line with Homelessness Statutory Guidance - 4.5 The changes to procedures include: - Additional checks at application stage to ensure applicants are able to afford a tenancy and to signpost to other agencies as required - An application will not be made live until an applicant provides all proofs and if these are not returned within 28 days the application will be cancelled - Clarification regarding preference offered to forces and ex-forces personnel (not subject to residency criteria as per statutory guidance) - 4.6 Any applicant currently registered who does not meet the residency qualification will have their application reviewed and provided with advice and assistance on all housing options available. - The Council is required to consult with RSL partners on proposed changes to the Housing Allocations Policy.
+Informal consultation with supported housing providers in the City commence in 2018 and all partners agreed with the proposed changes. - Formal consultation commenced on the 24th January 2020 until the 26th February 2020.
+Several anonymous comments were received and these are included at Appendix 2 with a response to each comment or question included.
+The comments received were primarily relating to the introduction of the residency qualification and the change of banding for persons ready to leave supported accommodation. - The Tenants Panel have been consulted on the proposed policy and are in agreement with the proposed changes.